muarshad01/GoLang_Web_Dev/17_understanding-net-http-package.md

 }
 ```

--- Note: Any other type which has ServeHTTP(ResponseWriter, *Request) method is also of type Handler.
-So, we have at lest two types, a primary type ...implementing "implicitly" an an interface...so, a secondary type.
-Therefore, type hotdog is also of type handler.
+* **Note**: Any other type which has `ServeHTTP(w http.ResponseWriter, r *http.Request)` method is also of type Handler.
+So, we have at lest two types, a primary type implementing "implicitly"an interface and a secondary type.
+Therefore, type `hotdog` is also of type `Handler`.

 ***